 - Impact: "I spent three hours troubleshooting before finding the gaps.
 The deployment was delayed by a full day."

 Teams that use structured peer reviews build a culture where honest input flows in every direction, not just top-down.
+For larger feedback cycles, the right 360 review software keeps the process lightweight without losing structure.

 Upward feedback examples